AnnasMazhar/PyPerfOptimizer/docs/test_results/optimization_case_studies.md

 | Database Query Count | 95M/day | 8.2M/day | 91.4% |
 | Server Cost | $12,500/month | $3,200/month | 74.4% |

-The CTO commented:

-> "PyPerfOptimizer helped us avoid a complete rewrite of our API layer.
-We had been considering moving from Python to a 'faster' language, but the profiling showed that our issues were primarily due to inefficient database access patterns and architecture decisions, not the language itself.
-By following the optimization recommendations, we achieved a 93% reduction in response times and 74% reduction in server costs while still using Python.
-The comprehensive profiling across CPU, memory, and database operations was instrumental in identifying the real bottlenecks."

 ## Case Study 5: Data Science Notebook Optimization